In Alabama, a DUI arrest can immediately impact the status of your driver’s license.

 Commercial License Suspension

-Any DUI arrest will also affect an offender’s commercial license.
+To be sure, any DUI arrest will also affect an offender’s commercial license.
 On a first-time offense, the CDL will be suspended for one year.
 If the offender has had any prior convictions or administrative suspensions, the CDL will be disqualified for the driver’s lifetime.

 Mandatory License Suspension